Hoberg's Resort: Decline and sale

-In 1974 the Maharishi International University bought the property.
+In 1974, the Maharishi International University bought the property.
 As of 1989 the historic buildings of the old Hoberg resort were being used as a private retreat.

-In July 2010 the resort was purchased by a group of investors.
+In July 2010, the resort was purchased by a group of investors and renovations on the building occurred two years later.

-In June 2012 it was reported that the resort was starting renovations, and was hiring skilled and unskilled workers to do the job.

-After it was complete, they would be hiring staff for the hotel, restaurant, spa and other services.

 The resort building was destroyed by the Valley Fire in September 2015, with only the foundations and chimneys remaining intact.